njtierney/validateHOT/paper/paper.md

 validateHOT is a package that provides functions to both validate a validation/holdout task and run market simulations for results obtained in a (adaptive) choice-based conjoint analysis (hereafter ACBC and CBC, respectively) and maximum difference scaling (hereafter MaxDiff) using [Sawtooth Software](https://sawtoothsoftware.com/).[^1]

 [^1]: validateHOT also works with MaxDiff raw logit utilities, see, for example, @chapman2023.
-For CBC, it should also work with other sofware, as long as all attributes are part-worth coded.
+For CBC, it should work with other software, as long as all attributes are part-worth coded.
 Linear and piecewise coding is implemented to work with Sawtooth Software.

 Preference measurement techniques', such as (A)CBC or MaxDiff, ultimate goal is to predict future behavior [@green1990].
-Hence, it is essential for both academics and practitioners to ensure that the collected data is valid and can also predict outside tasks (i.e., the model has external validity).
+Hence, it is essential for both academics and practitioners to ensure that the collected data is valid and predicts outside tasks (i.e., the model has external validity) well.
 In terms of external validity, we refer to the generalizations to different settings [see, @calder1982, p.240].
-The easiest way to test this is to include so-called validation or holdout task [@Orme2015], which are tasks that are fixed (i.e., same across participant) and are usually not used for estimating the part-worth utilities.
-Despite the important role of validation tasks, practitioners often do not include them [@yang2018], which is unsatisfactory, given the fact that the model is used to estimate market shares which poses the basis for relevant marketing decisions.
+The easiest way to test it is to include so-called validation or holdout tasks [@Orme2015], which are tasks that are fixed (i.e., same across participant) and are usually not used for estimating the part-worth utilities in hierarchical Bayes estimation.
+Practitioners often do not include them [@yang2018], which is unsatisfactory given the fact that the model is used to estimate market shares which poses the basis for relevant marketing decisions.

-validateHOT combines both validation and market simulation in one package. validateHOT has three key advantages: a) it helps you to decide which is the best model to proceed by validating it, b) it runs relevant market simulations that help to find the right product combinations, and finally, c) it is an open source tool including functions that are usually implemented in paid software, and therefore, remain a black-box for researchers and practitioners.
+validateHOT combines both validation and market simulation in one package and has three key advantages, it a) helps to opt for the best model, b) runs relevant market simulations that help to find the right product combinations, and finally, c) is an open source tool including functions that are usually implemented in paid software, and therefore, remain a black-box for researchers and practitioners.

 # Statement of need

 validateHOT is a practical tool for Sawtooth Software users in industry as well as academia.
-It provides an open source solution for a) validating a validation/holdout task and therefore ensuring that the model has predictive validity; b) running market simulations (e.g., **T**otal **U**nduplicated **R**each and **F**requency, hereafter TURF).
-Other packages, for example, Metrics [@Metrics] provide functions to run validation metrics such as *mean absolute error*, *root mean squared error*, or the five metrics of the confusion matrix (see \autoref{tab:table1}).
+It provides an open source solution for a) validating a validation/holdout task and ensuring that the model has predictive validity; b) running market simulations (e.g., **T**otal **U**nduplicated **R**each and **F**requency, hereafter TURF).
+Other packages, for example, Metrics [@Metrics] provide functions to run validation metrics such as *mean absolute error*, *root mean squared error*, or the five metrics of the confusion matrix.
 However, to put the Sawtooth export into the right format, the user needs some data wrangling which could pose a barrier.
-Moreover, packages mainly focus on the analysis of conjoint analysis (e.g., ChoiceModelR [@ChoiceModelR], choicetools [@choicetools], logitR [@logitr], bayesm [@bayesm] etc.).
-To the best of our knowledge, a package that converts raw utility scores into validation metrics or running a variety of marketing simulations (especially TURF) is still missing. validateHOT is especially helpful for researchers who plan to report results for research articles according to open science standards.
-In addition, since the former package turfR is no longer available on the Comprehensive R Archive Network (see [CRAN](https://cran.r-project.org/web/packages/turfR/index.html)), academics and practitioners do not have an alternative function in *R* to run this method.
-Therefore, currently practitioners and academics mainly have to stick to paid solutions.
+Moreover, there are also packages that however mainly focus on the analysis of conjoint analysis (e.g., ChoiceModelR [@ChoiceModelR], choicetools [@choicetools], logitR [@logitr], bayesm [@bayesm] etc.).
+To the best of our knowledge, a package that converts raw utility scores into validation metrics or running a variety of marketing simulations (especially TURF) is missing. validateHOT is especially helpful for researchers who plan to report results for research articles according to open science standards.

 # Key functions